codebucks27/codebucks27/README.md

 </br>
 Latest Tutorials on Youtube👇: </br>
+📺 <a href="https://youtu.be/T5t46vuW8fo" target="blank">Build an Amazing Personal Portfolio Website with Next.js, Three.js & Tailwind CSS</a> </br>
+📺 <a href="https://youtu.be/QNh0MH-G3OM" target="blank">Implement Smooth Scroll & Parallax Effect in Next.js using Lenis and GSAP</a> </br>
 📺 <a href="https://youtu.be/1QGLHOaRLwM" target="blank">Next.js 13 Blog Tutorial: Build SEO Optimized Blog with Next.js, Contentlayer, and Tailwind CSS 🔥</a> </br>
 📺 <a href="https://youtu.be/Yw7yWHigGKI" target="blank">How to Create a Stunning Portfolio Website with Nextjs, Tailwind CSS and Framer-motion🌟</a> </br>
 📺 <a href="https://youtu.be/JPlVb3t6kx8" target="blank">React Website Tutorial: ⭐Build Feature Rich Crypto Screener App with Tailwind CSS</a>